-AFTERNOON ELEMENTARY DISMISSAL PROCEDURES
+AFTERNOON DISMISSAL PROCEDURES

-Primary: Walkers are dismissed at 2:45 p.m.
+Primary: Walkers are dismissed at 2:46 p.m.
 Parents who plan to pick up their children should park either in the circle or on the alley above the school.
-If parking in the circle, please do not arrive prior to 2:30 p.m.
-For emergency purposes, please do not park your car and leave it unoccupied in the circle until you are reporting to the playground entrance to meet your child.
-If you plan to arrive earlier than 2:30p.m., please park your car in a defined parking place.
-When pulling into the circle, please pull forward as far as you can in the circle and fill in from the front to the back.
-This will avoid having people passing cars and pulling in between vehicles to park.
-For student safety, please follow the teachers' guidance for pulling out from the circle and the alley.
-Do not pull out until you have been released by the teacher.
-No cars may pull in to the circle after walker dismissal through 3:25 p.m.
-Early buses are dismissed at 2:55 p.m. and late buses are released at approximately 3:20 p.m.
+For emergency purposes, cars may not pull into the circle until 2:45 p.m. (when directed by teachers).
+If you plan to arrive earlier than 2:45 p.m., please park your car in a defined parking place; do not block Vine Street, the entrance road to the school, and please respect the property of the school's neighbors.
+When pulling into the circle, please pull forward in single file to allow multiple cars to load at the same time.
+Students will be released by teachers on duty to the appropriate cars.
+For student safety, please follow the teachers' guidance for leaving the circle.
+Do not pull out until you have been released by the teacher on duty.
+When one group leaves, the next group of cars may pull into the circle.
+No cars may enter the circle following walker dismissal through approximately 3:25 p.m.
+Early buses are dismissed at 2:54 p.m. and late buses are released at approximately 3:17 p.m.

 Intermediate School: Early bus students are the first to be dismissed.
-Buses leave approximately 2:55 p.m.
-Following the early buses, walkers are released at 3:00 p.m.
+Students will be dismissed to the buses at 2:54 p.m. and buses will leave approximately 3:00 p.m.
+Following the early buses, walkers are released at 3:02 p.m.
 Parents who are waiting for walkers should park in the alley or in a parking space in the school's parking lot.
 Do not park along the Truittsburg Road in front of the school.
 After the final early bus leaves, parents may pull into the circle in front of the school single file.
 Teachers will release students to the appropriate vehicles.
-Late bus students are usually released approximately 3:20 p.m.
+Late bus students will be released approximately 3:18 p.m.
 Following walker release, cars are not permitted in the circle until late buses have departed.